-Sensitivity of the Authority's Proportionate Share of the Net OPEB (Asset) Liability to Changes in the Discount Rate: The following table presents the Authority's proportionate share of the net OPEB liability or asset calculated using the single discount rate of 6.00 percent, as well as what the Authority's proportionate share of the net OPEB liability or asset would be if it were calculated using a discount rate that is one-percentage-point lower (5.00 percent) or one-percentage-point higher (7.00 percent) than the current rate:
+Sensitivity of the Authority's Proportionate Share of the Net OPEB Liability to Changes in the Discount Rate The following table presents the Authority's proportionate share of the net OPEB asset calculated using the single discount rate of 6.00 percent, as well as what the Authority's proportionate share of the net OPEB asset would be if it were calculated using a discount rate that is one-percentage-point lower (5.00 percent) or one-percentage-point higher (7.00 percent) than the current rate:

+Current

+1% Decrease disc count rate 1% Increase

+(5.00%) (6.00%) (7.00%)

+Proportionate share

-Current 1% Decrease (5.00%) count rate (6.00%) Increase (7.00%) Proportionate share of the net OPEB liability/(asset) \$ (7,939) \$ (31,926) \$ (51,645)
+of the net OPEB liability/(asset) \$ (28,864) \$ (49,081) \$ (65,861)

-Sensitivity of the Authority's Proportionate Share of the Net OPEB (Asset) Liability to Changes in the Health Care Cost Trend Rate: Changes in the health care cost trend rate may also have a significant impact on the net OPEB liability or asset.
+Sensitivity of the Authority's Proportionate Share of the Net OPEB Liability or asset to Changes in the Health Care Cost Trend Rate Changes in the health care cost trend rate may also have a significant impact on the net OPEB liability or asset.
 The following table presents the net OPEB liability or asset calculated using the assumed trend rates, and the expected net OPEB liability or asset if it were calculated using a health care cost trend rate that is 1.0 percent lower or 1.0 percent higher than the current rate.

-Current health care

 cost trend rate

 1% Decrease assumption 1% Increase

 Proportionate share

-of the net OPEB liability/(asset) (\$32,704) (\$31,926) (\$31,055)
+of the net OPEB liability/(asset) (\$49,611) (\$49,081) (\$205,152)

 Retiree health care valuations use a health care cost-trend assumption that changes over several years built into the assumption.
-The near-term rates reflect increases in the current cost of health care; the trend starting in 2021 is 8.50 percent.
+The near-term rates reflect increases in the current cost of health care; the trend starting in 2022 is 5.50 percent.
 If this trend continues for future years, the projection indicates that years from now virtually all expenditures will be for health care.
 A more reasonable alternative is that in the not-too-distant future, the health plan cost trend will decrease to a level at, or near, wage inflation.
 On this basis, the actuaries project premium rate increases will continue to exceed wage inflation for approximately the next decade, but by less each year, until leveling off at an ultimate rate, assumed to be 3.50 percent in the most recent valuation.

-NOTE L - WASTE REDUCTION/RECYCLING GRANTS
+NOTE K - WASTE REDUCTION/RECYCLING GRANTS

 The State of Ohio's Solid Waste Management Plan requires the Authority to implement waste reduction and recycling strategies within Summit County.
 One of the strategies designated in the Authority's approved and ratified Solid Waste Plan is to provide a grant that financially supports commercial/industrial/institutional/non-profit projects directly aimed at measurable waste reduction and recycling activities consistent with the Authority's mission.
-No grants were awarded 2021.
+No grants were awarded 2022.

-NOTE M - OEPA PASS THROUGH GRANT AGREEMENTS
+NOTE L - OEPA PASS THROUGH GRANT AGREEMENTS

 The Authority was awarded a \$200,000 Ohio Environmental Protection Agency ("OEPA") Market Development Grant on behalf of Recycling Coordinators, Inc ("cooperating enterprise") for the year ending 2019.
-This is a pass through grant.
-The Authority received 50% of the grant funds (\$100,000) at the award of the grant in 2019 and retains the funds until the grant project is completed and grant closeout reimbursement documentation is approved by the Ohio EPA.
-Typically, it is a twenty four month grant, but due to COVID-19, the Ohio EPA extended the closing date for the grant to June 30, 2022.
-At the closeout of the grant, the Authority will receive the remainder of grant funds.
-Not until grant expenditures have been approved by the OEPA does the Authority submit the grant funds to the cooperating enterprise.
+This is a pass-through grant.
+The Authority received 50% of the grant funds (\$100,000) at the award of the grant in 2019 and retained the funds until the grant project was completed and grant closeout reimbursement documentation was approved by the Ohio EPA, which took place in 2022.
+Typically, it is a twenty-four-month grant, but due to COVID-19, the Ohio EPA extended the closing date for the grant to June 30, 2022.
+At the close out of the grant, the Authority received the remainder of grant funds and in turn submitted the grant funds to the cooperating enterprise.

-NOTE N - INTERGOVERNMENTAL PAYABLES
+NOTE M - INTERGOVERNMENTAL PAYABLES